 Any medicines prescribed by your doctor or bought over the counter from a pharmacist are licensed for use by the Medicines and Healthcare Products Regulatory Agency.

 Manufacturers are legally obliged to include a patient information leaflet with their medicines and we will give this to you.
 However, medicines are sometimes used by hospital doctors in ways that are not specified on the product licence when there is research or experience to back up such use.
 This is especially true for a lot of medicines used in a cancer hospital like The Royal Marsden.

 If you have any queries about your medicines and how to take them, please ask the pharmacist when you collect them or contact the medicines helpline.

 Patients having treatment for cancer, including treatment for side effects, can apply for an exemption certificate that means they do not have to pay for prescriptions.
 This certificate will only apply to charges for NHS prescriptions.
 The certificate will cover all prescriptions, not just those prescribed for your cancer.

-You will need to collect an application form (FP92A) from your GP surgery, local pharmacy or the Boots UK pharmacy at The Royal Marsden.
+You will need to collect an application form (FP92A) from your GP surgery, local pharmacy or the RM Medicines pharmacy at The Royal Marsden.
 The application must be signed by your GP, hospital doctor or clinical nurse specialist.
 Until you receive your certificate you will be asked to pay for your prescriptions.
 If you ask the pharmacy to provide you with an NHS receipt (FP57) when you pay you will be able to claim this charge back.